 “Being able to work remotely at ReCharge allows me to create my own schedule and I don’t have to spend time commuting or getting ready unless I want to.
 I can also literally work from anywhere and don’t have to make sacrifices to live in a certain place just because of a job (which I have had to do in the past and I was pretty miserable because of it).”

-In the next year, she hopes to get back into competitive running and would like to PR a half marathon or Olympic distance triathlon.
-As far as her professional goals go, she wants to help build a great team and product at ReCharge.
+In the next year, she hopes to get back into competitive running and would like to PR a half marathon or Olympic distance triathlon 2023.
+Regarding her professional goals, she wants to help build a great team and product at ReCharge.

 She says one of the biggest challenges she faces in the workplace is having too few women in tech.